mac-theobio/QMEE/Introduction_to_R.md

 Assignment
 ========

 Choose a data set that might be fun for you to explore for examples in this class (and possibly for the class project).
-Acquire the data (or make a plan to acquire it), and send a paragraph to the course email address (see below) describing the data.
-Add any thoughts that you like.
+Acquire the data (or make a plan to acquire it), and send a paragraph to the course email address (`bio708qmee@gmail.com`) describing it.
+It will be particularly helpful if you give us some context for the data and describe the **biological** questions you would hope to answer (if you also want to translate your biological questions into statistical questions that's fine, but you should always start by framing the biological questions; the translation from biological to statistical questions is one of the hardest parts of data analysis).